Maryland hires Seton Hall's Willard as basketball coach

 AP Sports Writer

-“We are thrilled to welcome Kevin to the Terrapin family,” Maryland athletic director Damon Evans said in a statement.
-“We are excited about the future of Maryland basketball with Kevin leading the way.
-Known for his gritty, hard-working teams, Kevin has had tremendous success, winning conference championships and leading his teams to NCAA Tournaments.”

-Maryland has been in the market for a new coach since Mark Turgeon’s departure in early December.
-Assistant Danny Manning took over as interim coach, and the Terrapins went 15-17 for their first losing season since 1993, early in Gary Williams’ tenure as coach.
+Maryland, meanwhile, has made the second round four times since 2015, but with only one Sweet 16 appearance.
+The Terrapins were in the market for a new coach after Mark Turgeon’s departure in early December.
+Assistant Danny Manning took over as interim coach, and the Terps went 15-17 for their first losing season since 1993.

-Williams eventually led the Terps to a Final Four in 2001 and a national title the following season, and that’s the level Maryland wants to return to.
-Turgeon succeeded Williams in 2011 but could never replicate that success, particularly in the NCAA Tournament.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25